Charles de Gaulle

 Your driver tracks your incoming flight, so a delay at CDG doesn't strand you at an empty meeting point.
 They'll be waiting at your terminal with your name, ready to help with bags, and the price is agreed before you land — no meter, no surprise Périphérique surcharge.
 Child seats and larger vehicles for groups are available on request, and the service runs 24/7, which matters for a route where trains stop at midnight.

-👉 Book your private transfer from Charles de Gaulle Airport to Orly Airport with Top Paris Transfer — fixed price, driver waiting at arrivals.
+👉 Book a private transfer from Charles de Gaulle Airport to Orly Airport with Top Paris Transfer: the price is fixed, and the driver will be waiting for you at the arrivals hall.

 When to Travel: Traffic & Timing on This Route

-Morning rush between 8:00 and 10:00 AM hits the Périphérique and the A6 corridor hardest, particularly around Porte de Bercy and Porte d'Italie.
-Evening congestion from 5:00 to 7:00 PM is just as bad heading south.
-Midday, roughly 11 AM to 3 PM, tends to be the calmest window for a road transfer.
+The morning peak between 8:00 and 10:00 AM affects the Périphérique and the A6 corridor most severely, especially around Porte de Bercy and Porte d'Italie; similarly, in the evening between 5:00 and 7:00 PM, congestion going south is just as bad.
+Around midday, from 11 AM to 3 PM, is generally the quietest period for a road transfer.

 What This Route Really Costs (Including the Costs Nobody Mentions)

-Taxis and private transfers sit at the other end (€€–€€€), but priced per vehicle rather than per person, which matters a lot for anyone traveling in a group.
-Hidden costs to watch for: road tolls on some approach routes, parking fees if you're driving yourself and need to leave a car at Orly, and the simple cost of time if a public transport delay means missing a connecting flight and rebooking it.
+Taxis and private transfers are found at the other end of the scale (€€–€€€), but their prices are charged per vehicle, not per person, a point which is important for anyone traveling in a group.
+Among the costs to be on the lookout for are road tolls on certain approach routes, parking charges if you're driving your own car and have to leave it at Orly, and simply the cost of time if a public transport delay causes you to miss a connecting flight and have to rebook it.

 Mistakes to Avoid on the CDG → Orly Journey

-• Assuming there's still a direct bus.
-The old Le Bus Direct airport-to-airport service has been discontinued — don't plan around it existing.
+• Supposing that a direct bus still runs.
+The old Le Bus Direct airport-to-airport service has been stopped and therefore you should not plan on it continuing.

-• Underestimating the walk at Châtelet–Les Halles.
-It's one of the busiest interchanges in the city — with luggage, budget more time than Google Maps suggests.
+Underestimating the walking distance at Châtelet–Les Halles.
+It is one of the busiest interchange points in the city, so budget more time than Google Maps indicates.

 FAQ

-Is there a direct train from Charles de Gaulle to Orly?
+Is there a direct train running from Charles de Gaulle to Orly?

-No. You'll need RER B combined with either the Orlyval shuttle at Antony or Metro Line 14 from Châtelet–Les Halles.
-Both routes take a little over an hour and involve one change.
+By no means—you'll have to take the RER B together with either the Orlyval shuttle at Antony or the Metro Line 14 from Châtelet–Les Halles.
+Both of these routes take a little more than an hour and require one change.

-How much does a taxi cost from CDG to Orly?
+What is the fare for a taxi from CDG to Orly?

-It's metered rather than fixed, since the flat-rate airport fares only apply between an airport and central Paris.
-Expect a price similar to or slightly above a pre-booked private transfer, especially in heavy traffic.
+The fare is based on a meter rather than being a flat rate; the flat-rate airport fares apply only when traveling from an airport to central Paris.
+The cost will be similar to, or slightly more than, a pre-booked private transfer, especially in heavy traffic.

-How long does it take to get from CDG to Orly?
+How long does the journey take from CDG to Orly?

-By road, roughly 45 to 75 minutes depending on traffic.
-By RER B and Orlyval or Metro 14, closer to an hour, sometimes a bit more with the change.
+By road, it takes about 45 to 75 minutes depending on traffic; by RER B and Orlyval, or by Metro 14, it takes nearly an hour, sometimes a bit longer due to the change.

-Is the RER B and Orlyval transfer difficult with luggage?
+Is it difficult to transfer between the RER B and the Orlyval when traveling with luggage?

-It's manageable for one or two bags but genuinely tiring for a family with several suitcases — there's at least one platform change and station signage that isn't always intuitive for first-time visitors.
+One or two bags are manageable, but for a family with several suitcases it becomes genuinely tiring, since there is at least one platform change and the station signage isn't always easy to understand for first-time visitors.

 Does the old direct airport bus still run between CDG and Orly?

-No — the airport-to-airport direct bus service has been discontinued and hasn't been replaced, which surprises a lot of returning travelers who used it before.
+No — the airport-to-airport direct bus service has been discontinued and hasn't been replaced, which surprises many returning travelers who used it before.

 What's the cheapest way to get from CDG to Orly?